Local insulator-to-superconductor transition in amorphous InO$_x$ films modulated by e-beam irradiation: Conclusion

 Moreover, the resolution achieved is approximately $\sim2\;\upmu$m, enabling the creation of superconducting lines just a few micrometers wide, with well-defined $T_c$ or with micrometer-scale changes in $T_c$, within an insulating matrix of amorphous indium oxide.
 These characteristics hold promise for various applications, such as the development of high kinetic inductances or superconducting nanowire single-photon detectors.

-The observed resistance changes may be linked to the photoreduction of the films by X-rays and/or UV radiation emitted during e-beam interactions with the film and its substrate.
-Further detailed structural and chemical investigations are required to elucidate this aspect.\\
+The observed resistance changes may be related to the photoreduction of the films by X-rays and/or UV radiation emitted during e-beam interactions with the film and its substrate.
+Further detailed structural and chemical investigations are required to elucidate this aspect.
+The relaxation of these materials at room temperature remains an open question, and its study could provide valuable insight into the mechanisms underlying this behaviour. \\